Lydia Silva

 I hold a Master of Science in Counseling, Marriage and Family Therapy, and I’m a Licensed Marriage & Family Therapist Associate (AMFT).
 I’m trained in Eye Movement Desensitization and Reprocessing (EMDR) and offer low-cost EMDR sessions to make trauma-focused healing more accessible.

-I work with individuals, couples, families, teens, emerging adults, elders, d/Deaf and differently-abled clients, and members of the LGBTQIA+ community—creating a space that honors all parts of your identity and lived experience.
+I work with individuals, couples, families, teens, emerging adults, elders, d/Deaf and differently-abled clients creating a space that honors all parts of your identity and lived experience.
 I speak English and can communicate using American Sign Language (ASL) to ensure more inclusive access to therapy.

 Specialities